Icaro-Lima/LabarcFPGASimulatorDesktop/server/README.md

 When the user clicks `Upload` in `remote.php` or `simulate.php`, the HTTP server creates a new directory in `/home/labarc01/syn` or `/home/labarc01/sim`, respectively, and puts the uploaded Systemverilog file `top.sv` or `top.zip`into it.

+Optionally, before clicking `Upload`, the user may activate one of two different LCD views: a plain hex display for two 64-bit values, or a view of internal processor busses and control signals which is used when the intended project is the implementation of a RISC-V processor.
+A datapath register view is also provided in this case.

 The HTTP server has no FPGA board connected to it nor does it run simulations.

 The simulations are run by one specific computer.
 One process of `launch_sims`